lhtin/You-Dont-Know-JS/scope & closures/ch2.md

 In Chapter 1, we defined "scope" as the set of rules that govern how the *Engine* can look up a variable by its identifier name and find it, either in the current *Scope*, or in any of the *Nested Scopes* it's contained within.

-There are two predominant models for how scope works.
+There are two __predominant__(common) models for how scope works.
 The first of these is by far the most common, used by the vast majority of programming languages.
 It's called **Lexical Scope**, and we will examine it in-depth.
 The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc.) is called **Dynamic Scope**.

 Dynamic Scope is covered in Appendix A. I mention it here only to provide a contrast with Lexical Scope, which is the scope model that JavaScript employs.